 Just because it is a busy port, however, doesn’t mean it is perfect.
-Nassau has a reputation among some cruise goers as being more dangerous than other ports.
-Meanwhile, the U.S. State Department recently issued a security alert for Nassau regarding violent crime.
+Nassau has a reputation among some cruisers as being more dangerous than other ports.
+Meanwhile, in early 2024 the U.S. State Department issued a security alert for Nassau regarding violent crime, including murders.

 So is it safe to visit Nassau on a cruise?
 Here’s what to know before you get off the ship.